ColinLeung-NiloCat/UnityURP-MobileDrawMeshInstancedIndirectExample/README.md

  Note
  -------------
  This is a simplified example project to demonstrate DrawMeshInstancedIndirect API on mobile platform.
- This project is as simple as possible, only contain a minimum compute GPU frustum culling (no Acceleration Algorithms), then just 1 DrawMeshInstancedIndirect call, nothing else.
+ This project is as simple as possible, only contains a simple CPU cell frustum culling(not even a quadtree) -> minimum compute GPU frustum culling (no Acceleration Algorithms), then just 1 DrawMeshInstancedIndirect call, nothing else.

  Lighting and animation is not the main focus of this project, but >50% of the time was spent on writing grass shader's lighting & animation, you can have a look at  InstancedIndirectGrass.shader if you are interested.